boxuanwang28/Chain-of-Thought-as-a-Lens/README.md

 python judge/parse_judge.py --judge-jsonl judge_results.jsonl
 ```

-## 4. Notes
+## 4. Method naming note

-- All Chinese comments/docstrings in the provided scripts were converted to English.
-- `judge/llm_judge.py` now reads the OpenAI key from `OPENAI_API_KEY` instead of a hard-coded value.
-- A small output-path print bug in `llm_judge.py` was also fixed.
+- In the code, `SCOS` refers to Semantic Consistency Optimization Sampling.
+- In the paper, the same family may be referred to as `ACSS`.
+- The two SCOS / ACSS variants included here are:
+  - `SCOS-RR` / `ACSS-RR`: selection based on the redundancy-rate style metric.
+  - `SCOS-TS` / `ACSS-TS`: selection based on the thematic-shift style metric.